TaxoDros/TaxoDros.github.io/README.md

-# TaxoDros - The database on Taxonomy of Drosophilidae
+# TaxoDros - The Database on Taxonomy of Drosophilidae

 Compiled by:
 Gerhard Bächli